RowanAllan11/GWAS_pipeline/README.md

 ## Input Data

 The pipeline operates on standard PLINK binary files and a separate covariate file.
+Files not included*

 | Filename | Description | Details |
 | :--- | :--- | :--- |